ASquare04/ePustakalay2.0/README.md

 # ePustakalay2.0
 A GUI for Library Management System using CTK_Custom-Tkinter with MySQL

-## This is just the upgraded version with Dark-UI to my previous project e-Pustakalay.
+## Just the upgraded version with Dark-UI to my previous project e-Pustakalay.

 * Now, enables the user to Register and Login.

 * Marks all records up to date with user specific CourseID.

+* BOOK-WORM-ZONE added, that uses Google Books API to generate results.

 * Issue and Return to be done with a great ease.

-* SEARCH BOOKs added in this one.
+* Search Books added in this one.

 <h4 align = "center">